efarraro/krumit/_abilities/Slam.md

 ---

 EN_name: "Slam"
-EN_description: "In battle, deal damage equal to your current health (*10*).
-If your health is full, also stun.
+EN_description: "In battle, deal damage equal to your current ❤️ (*10*).
+If your ❤️ is full, also stun.
 Exhaust"
 EN_flavor: "Slam, jam, thank you ma'am."
 tile_id: Slam
 cost: 3